■ site map

 IMMUNOSCIENCES Lab, Inc.: Auto-immune diseases antibodies, cancer antibodies, Candida (yeast infection), chemical sensitivity, food sensitivity, H. pylori, Natural Killer Cell activity and others (NOTE: Site "under construction", 2/04/2009).

-METAMETRIX LABORATORY: Amino acids, Candida, fatty acids, food sensitivity, heavy metals (includes aluminum), ION, organic acids (40 metabolites urine test), RBC minerals and others.
+METAMETRIX LABORATORY: Amino acids, Candida, fatty acids, food sensitivity, heavy metals (includes aluminum), ION, organic acids (40 metabolites urine test), RBC minerals and others (acquired by Genova Labs in 2012).

-Both, you and your doctor will greatly benefit from the medical test manual "Laboratory Evaluations in Molecular Medicine", available from MetaMetrix.
+Both, you and your doctor will greatly benefit from the medical test manual "Laboratory Evaluations in Molecular Medicine" (Bralley and Lord, 2001), published by MetaMetrix.
 It is more than just a guide to test results interpretation; it gives crucial insights into biochemistry of the body, specific nutrient needs, detoxification, hormonal functions, and more.
-R